Engin-Boot/capture-behavior-of-a-visit-counter-aruna09/needs-facilities.md

 Scenario: Show me location of empty parking spaces/seating

-  Given: the system is updated as to the status(empty/filled)
+  Given: The status(empty/filled) is available

   When: FM tries to allocate a parking space/seat to an incoming visitor.